emyfer/crying_tracker/README.md

 Crying Tracker is a lightweight web application designed for logging and analyzing crying events as structured data.

-Instead of traditional journaling, the app focuses on tracking measurable attributes such as frequency, intensity, and time, providing a clear overview through simple visualizations.
+Instead of traditional journaling, the app focuses on tracking measurable attributes such as frequency, intensity, and reasons, providing a clear overview through simple visualizations.

 ---